What is a VAT number and how can I get one?

 Very often the VAT number will be the only tax identification number in the relevant country.
-However, sometimes, tax authorities may issue two numbers: a local tax number for local transactions and communications with the tax authorities; and an foreign or intra-Community VAT number for EU VAT purposes.
-You can read more about two examples of this distinction in our article ´Difference between SIREN and SIRET’ in France and ´Difference between steuernummer and VATid numbers´ in Germany.
+However, sometimes tax authorities may issue two numbers: a local tax number for local transactions and communications with the tax authorities, and a foreign or intra-Community VAT number for EU VAT purposes.
+You can read more about two examples of this distinction in our article Difference between SIREN and SIRET in France and Difference between steuernummer and VAT ID numbers in Germany.

 How do I get a VAT number?

 You must get help to apply for a VAT number.
-An application must be submitted to the local tax authority using the right registration forms.
-This application should include documentation about your business, evidence of the authority of the legal representative and detailed information about your planned activities.
+An application must be submitted to the local tax authorities using the right registration forms.
+This application should include documentation about your business, evidence of the authority of the legal representative, and detailed information about your planned activities.

 What documents do you need to get an EU VAT number

-Registering for VAT number in a country can be a cumbersome and time consuming activity.
-We help your company putting together all documentation and filing registration forms around Europe.
-The documents required for such registration vary from one country to another, however, there are some certificates and PoAs that are usually required and that you can start putting together before contacting us:
+Registering for VAT number in a country can be a cumbersome and time-consuming activity.
+We can help your company put together all documentation and filing registration forms around Europe.
+The documents required for such registrations vary from one country to another, however, there are some certificates and PoAs that are usually required and that you can start putting together before contacting us:

-- VAT certificate in your home country: This document proves that your company is register for VAT number in its country of establishment.
+- VAT certificate in your home country: This document proves that your company is registered for a VAT number in its country of establishment.
 Normally, it must be original and recently issued by the local tax authorities, so we suggest requesting as many certificates as countries of registration.

-- Certificate of incorporation or Excerpt of the trade Register with all details about the company´s incorporation in its home country.
+- Certificate of incorporation or excerpt from the Trade Register with all details about the company's incorporation in its home country.